ragnarkon/ragnarkon.github.io/_drafts/2019-01-15-practical-puppet-avoiding-resource-conflicts.md

 How and when resources & functions are evaluated during catalog compilation may impact the result of these functions.
 Puppet does not always evaluate classes and resources in the order in which they are defined within a manifest.
 This evaluation-order independence has the potential to change the outcome of these functions and may make it seem like they are... well... broken.

 Exactly how catalog compilation works gets into the nitty gritty of Puppet, and I won't pretend to completely understand how it works.
-Instead I will attempt to explain the issue as I understand it--feel free to yell at me if I get anything wrong.
+All I can do is attempt to explain the issue as I understand it.
+(Feel free to yell at me if I get anything wrong.)

 ```puppet
 # Evaluated first